pipe-cd/pipecd/docs/content/en/docs/user-guide/secret-management.md

 ## Prerequisites

-Before using this feature, `Piped` needs to be started with an RSA key pair for secret encryption.
+Before using this feature, `Piped` needs to be started with a key pair for secret encryption.

 You can use the following command to generate a key pair: